FedeParola/memoslap/README.md

                              benchmark
   -o, --op-per-conn=NUM      Operations to execute for every TCP connection
-                             (default 0 = all operations in one connection) -r, --runtime=SECS         Run time of the benchmark in seconds (default 10) -t, --threads=NUM          Number of threads (default 1) -?, --help                 Give this help list
+                             (default 0 = all operations in one connection) -p, --consec-ports         Use consecutive src ports, starting from 5000 -r, --runtime=SECS         Run time of the benchmark in seconds (default 10) -t, --threads=NUM          Number of threads (default 1) -?, --help                 Give this help list